gigalixir/gigalixir-cli/docs/source/main.rst

 If they don't work, the first place to check is :bash:`prod.exs`.
 Make sure you have :elixir:`server: true` somewhere and there are no typos.

-In case static assets don't show up, you can try the following for Phoenix 1.3 and then re-run the commands above.
+In case static assets don't show up, you can try the following and then re-run the commands above.

 .. code-block:: bash